 What is Propane?

-Before you commit to using propane for your home, you need to know what it is.
+Before you commit to using propane for your home, you should know what it is.

 Chemically, propane is a combustible gas made of carbon and hydrogen.
 It is a gas at room temperature, but it is compressible to an easily transportable liquid.

 Practically speaking, though, that doesn't tell you a lot.
 Let's look at some commonly asked questions about propane.

 Are natural gas and propane the same thing?